lijamez/tonbot-plugin-quiz/README.md

 Trivia packs can include several different correct and incorrect choices.
 Tonbot can randomly pick from these choices to show to players.

 ```
-Question: What was Two Steps From Hell's first public album?
+[5 Points] What was Two Steps From Hell's first public album?

 1: Illusions
 2: SkyWorld